mimi428/Employeemgmt_crud/README.md

 # Employee Management

-The Employee Management System is a web application built using Angular 19 that allows users to manage employee records efficiently.
-The application interacts with a backend API hosted at https://projectapi.gerasim.in to perform CRUD (Create, Read, Update, Delete) operations on employee data
+The Employee Management System is a web application built using **Angular 19** that allows users to manage employee records efficiently.
+The application interacts with a backend API hosted at https://projectapi.gerasim.in to perform CRUD operations on employee data.

 ## Features
--Admin Authentication: Secure login system for administrators only.

--Employee CRUD Operations:
-  -Create new employee records.
-  -View a list of all employees.
+- Secure **Admin Authentication** system.
+- Employee **CRUD Operations**:
+  - Add new employees.
-  -Update existing employee details.
+  - View employee details.
-  -Delete employee records.
+  - Update employee records.

--Dashboard: A user-friendly interface for administrators to manage employees.
+  - Delete employees.
+- **Dashboard** for managing employees.
+- **LocalStorage Support** for admin sessions.

+Work in progress.....